Can an HOA Foreclose If You’re Behind on Dues But Current on Your Mortgage?

 The HOA doesn't have to consider that you're current on your mortgage payments when it decides whether to start a foreclosure.
 Sometimes, beginning a foreclosure is an HOA tactic to get you to pay your HOA dues.
 If you're current on your mortgage payments, losing your home to an HOA foreclosure would be pretty unwise.

-The HOA might begin a foreclosure in other cases because its lien has super-lien status.
-Some states give HOA liens priority over a first mortgage for a specific number of months worth of delinquent assessments.
+Some states give an HOA lien (or some portion of it) super-lien status.
+HOA super liens get priority over a first mortgage, usually for a specific number of months' worth of delinquent assessments.

 Foreclosing an HOA super lien might, depending on state law, eliminate the mortgage.
 For this reason, the mortgage lender usually pays off a super-lien amount to stop a foreclosure and keep the mortgage lien in place.
 So, if you live in a super-lien state, the HOA might initiate a foreclosure because it knows that if you don't pay, the first-mortgage lender probably will.